muggy8/improbable/have-and-havenot/fm9kS34V.md

 I also had to store supplies at home and ate whatever I had on hand.

-But today, I noticed that my supplies are running low which meant that I have no choice but to go out and gather resources today.
+But, I noticed that my supplies are running low which meant that I have no choice but to go out and gather resources today.

-Today, I would need to build up my food supply at home so I can avoid leaving the aquarium alone for the next few days.
+I would need to quickly build up my food supply at home so I can watch over the aquarium in the next few days.

 After finishing breakfast, I started packing equipment for hunting and foraging.